 Backed by Petron Corporation as the FORS' official fuel and engine oil supplier, the highlight of the event were the exotic machines in Bracket R and the newly-formed Supercar Class.
 Rafael la O' in the Staunch Performance Honda Civic EK was once again the quickest in Bracket R, setting a new 2 minutes 03.899 seconds best lap.
 Meanwhile, the supercars filled the 4.189km circuit with roars from V6 and boxer engines of the Nissan GT-R and Porsche 911 GT3 RS.
 The fastest of the group was Aga Tomawis in the Autoholic Garage R35 that recorded a 2 minutes 09.945 seconds best.

-Now on GT Radial SX2 tyres, La O' again topped the time sheets in Bracket A, followed by Eduardo Suiza in second in the newly-rebuilt W-Autosport / Staging Lanes Honda Civic EG. Gabby Sohu of Team Nawna Racing landed another podium spot by taking third.
+Now on GT Radial SX2 tires, La O' again topped the time sheets in Bracket A, followed by Eduardo Suiza in 2nd in the newly-rebuilt W-Autosport / Staging Lanes Honda Civic EG. Gabby Sohu of Team Nawna Racing landed another podium spot by taking third.

 Gabby's younger brother Raffy bagged a well-deserved first place in Bracket B with a near-perfect 2 minutes 16.142 seconds lap from the 15-year-old.
 Dominique Bon was second and Russ Agapito in his new Honda Civic EK race car was third.